Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 Claimants should consider who has the most experience and qualifications related to the field where the R&D is being done.
 For a software project, a seasoned developer with a degree in computer science would work; for an engineering project, an engineer with additional professional qualifications and experience in similar projects would also be suitable.

-Generally, a short explanation of the project’s commercial goals is enough.
+Millie: Generally, a short explanation of the project’s commercial goals is enough.
 It’s common to want to show how novel a project is to the market by showing that no competitors have a similar product.
-However, I liken this to an author writing a book; it might be new, it might be popular, with brand new characters and never-before-seen plot-lines, but if it’s printed with a printing press, there is no advance in science and technology nor is there any uncertainty about whether it would be possible to do.
+However, I liken this to an author writing a book; it might be new, it might be popular, with brand new characters and never-before-seen plot-lines, but if it’s printed with a printing press, there's no advance in science and technology, nor is there any uncertainty about whether it would be possible to do.

 Claimants should remember that claiming R&D tax relief is about proving that you have done something novel regarding the science and technology in your field.
 You should be able to describe your advance without mentioning the commercial market.